SansGuidon/bookmarks/README.md

 * [Teresa Amabile and Steven J. Kramer](https://hbr.org/2011/05/the-power-of-small-wins) - (2011) The Power of Small Wins | making progress in meaningful work | Managers can help employees see how their work is contributing.
 * [Tim Ottinger](https://www.industriallogic.com/blog/behavior-driven-development/) - (2014) Avoid Rework Through Behavior-Driven Development | eXamples and features specification should be written in a formal way that is easily automated / increasing the signal-to-noise ratio in your communication:
 * [Eric Jorgenson](https://medium.com/evergreen-business-weekly/the-power-of-network-effects-why-they-make-such-valuable-companies-and-how-to-harness-them-5d3fbc3659f8) - (2015) The Power of Network Effects: Why they make such Valuable Companies, and how to Harness them
-* [Eric Jorgenson](https://medium.com/evergreen-business-weekly/lets-stop-communicating-like-minions-evergreen-business-weekly-3-internal-communication-97a9705eb71a) - (2015) Secrets to Perfecting Organizational Communication—Evergreen Business Weekly 3: Internal Communication | If the members of the team cannot communicate, isolation limits their potential.
-> Overcommunicate in all ways, all the time.
-There is no such thing as too much communication.
-When you think you’ve communicated something too much, you’re probably just beginning to get through.
 * [Eric Jorgenson](https://medium.com/evergreen-business-weekly/how-not-to-hire-like-a-clownshow-evergreen-business-weekly-2-hiring-f4da0e9d3230) - (2015) How Not to Hire Like a Clownshow—Evergreen Business Weekly 2: Hiring
 * [Kevin J. Delaney](https://qz.com/846530/something-weird-happens-to-companies-when-they-hit-150-people/) - (2016) Something weird happens to companies when they hit 150 people
 * [Robin Dunbar](https://www.theguardian.com/science/2011/apr/25/few-people-dunbars-number) - (2011) Friends to count on | The perfect number for a human social group is 150.
 The challenge is maintaining a real sense of community